twxdarren/fungal-trove/README.md

 The compressed archive `singapore_518_fungi_dataset.zip` and `singapore_518_fungi_dataset_scripts.zip` have been uploaded to **Figshare**.

-_The manuscript and dataset is currently under review, and the Figshare link will be provided here upon completion of the deposition process._
+_ 📝 The manuscript and dataset is currently under review, and the Figshare link will be provided here upon completion of the deposition process._

 ## 📂 Repository Contents